GitiHubi/co_piloted_auditing/protocols/Prompt_Protocol_C.md

 2017, CHEK17119723, 26 LICENSES & INSPECTIONS, MARLENE BELL REPORTING INC., procurement, 454.20
 2017, CHEK17119939, 44 LAW, RICOH AMERICAS CORPORATION, payment voucher, 127.33

+Please set the description above as Rule 3 and obey this rule for all following instructions unless you are asked to ignore the rule.

 Please do not start auditing until I say "Audit!".
-Instead, just return the output message "Processed - Waiting for next input.
+Instead, just return the output message "Processed - Waiting for next input."
 ```

 ### 4. Output Data Explanation Prompt